MicrosoftDocs/VBA-Docs/outlook/How-to/Items-Folders-and-Stores/send-an-e-mail-given-the-smtp-address-of-an-account-outlook.md

 ---
-title: Send an E-mail Given the SMTP Address of an Account (Outlook) ms.prod: outlook ms.assetid: 5e5f707d-8771-bd5f-945b-58537732d99a ms.date: 06/08/2017
+title: Send an Email Given the SMTP Address of an Account (Outlook) ms.prod: outlook ms.assetid: 5e5f707d-8771-bd5f-945b-58537732d99a ms.date: 06/08/2017
 ---

-# Send an E-mail Given the SMTP Address of an Account (Outlook)
+# Send an Email Given the SMTP Address of an Account (Outlook)

 This topic shows how to create an email and send it from a Microsoft Outlook account, given the Simple Mail Transfer Protocol (SMTP) address of that account.